-How to make homemade veggie burgers that are hearty, flavorful and full of vegetables.
-These delicious vegetable-packed burgers are high in fiber (5 grams) and come in at just over 200 calories for one patty.
-Jump to the Best Veggie Burger Recipe or read on to see our tips for making them.
+These veggie burgers are packed with vegetables!
+See how to make homemade veggie burgers that are hearty, flavorful and full of vegetables.
+These delicious vegetable-packed burgers are high in fiber (5 grams) and come in at just under 200 calories for one patty.
+Vegan substitutes are included in the recipe.

 How to Make the Best Veggie Burgers